arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ### Analog Pins

-The UNO Q features the well known analog pins in the **JANALOG** connector; more details below:
+The UNO Q features the well-known analog pins in the **JANALOG** connector; more details below:

 #### Analog to Digital Converter (ADC)